Paul Le Roux: RX Limited

 In 2003, Le Roux sent out a request to various Usenet groups, in which he solicited business contacts in the US:

-Around 2004, at the advice of a lawyer in Costa Rica, Le Roux abandoned his online gambling activities and launched several web sites and call centers for the online sale of prescription drugs.
+Around 2004, at the advice of a lawyer in Costa Rica, Le Roux abandoned his online gambling activities and launched several web sites and call centres for the online sale of prescription drugs.

 To place an order on these sites, customers would fill out questionnaires about their medical history and symptoms, order their chosen medication and pay by credit card.
 The questionnaires would get forwarded to doctors in the US, who would in turn write prescriptions for the drugs ordered, despite never having examined the patient in person.
 The prescription, along with the customer's order, would go to a pharmacy in the US, which would then ship the drug.
 Both the doctor and the pharmacy would receive a commission for the order.
 Prosecution in the case alleged in 2014 that "some of [RX Limited's] customers' hands are cold and 6 feet under right now."

 RX Limited advertised its services through spam email.
 As messages pointing to one particular web site would quickly get blocked by spam filters, RX Limited would open up new sites.
 Initially the new domains were purchased individually from domain sellers such as GoDaddy, until RX Limited set up its own domain seller, ABSystems, allowing RX Limited to spawn new domains on a much larger scale.
 By 2012, LegitScript estimated that more than half the rogue online pharmacies in the world were registered through ABSystems.

 The business operated in a legal gray area, but many employees and pharmacists had the impression that it was acting legally.
 Each order came with a prescription, and the system would keep track of customers' orders and block unusually large orders arriving within a short period of time.
 The system also seemed to adapt to apparent changes in regulation.
 Pharmacists were shown the licenses of the doctors writing the prescriptions and recruiters would stress the fact that the business was not selling controlled substances.
 In at least one instance, a pharmacist was given the contact details of a former DEA agent, who confirmed there would be no legal issues in shipping any of the medications offered by RX Limited.

 The business was highly profitable.
 The US Internal Revenue Service calculated that RX Limited owed more than $1.5m in tax from 2005 alone.
 The debt is still outstanding.